 The COVID-19 pandemic continues to disrupt the United States and global economy, and we cannot predict when a full economic recovery will occur.
-Although product volumes are beginning to return to more normalized levels and our operating results in 2021 reflect momentum in the recovery of our business from the effects of the COVID-19 pandemic, a new Delta variant of COVID-19, which appears to be the most transmissible variant to date, has begun to spread in the United States and across the globe.
+A new Delta variant of COVID-19, which appears to be the most transmissible variant to date, has been spreading in the United States and across the globe.
 The impact of the Delta variant cannot be predicted at this time and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines against the Delta variant, and the response by governmental bodies and regulators.
 Further surges in COVID-19 infection rates could result in the reinstatement of directives and mandates requiring businesses to again curtail or cease normal operations.

 The spread of COVID-19 and the responses thereto have created a disruption in the manufacturing, delivery, and overall supply chain of automobile manufacturers and suppliers, as well as disruption within the power industry.
 Global vehicle production decreased significantly in 2020, but production has since ramped back up.
-Disruptions of normal supply chains have caused challenges in obtaining raw materials we use in the manufacture of some of our products.
+However, production continues to be impacted by disruptions of global supply chains, which have caused challenges in obtaining raw materials we use in the manufacture of some of our products.
 We have been increasing our inventories in the current year to mitigate the risk of supply chain disruption for our customers.
+In addition, power shortages in China have resulted in widespread blackouts, often without any or little notice.
+These blackouts have caused us and other manufacturers in the region to shut down production until power is restored.
+Supply chain and COVID-19 related disruptions are expected to continue into 2022.

-A worldwide semiconductor chip shortage is beginning to affect automotive original equipment manufacturers, causing unpredictable volumes.
+Inflation triggered by the unprecedented economic impact of the COVID-19 pandemic has increased our manufacturing cost, particularly labor and materials, and is expected to continue into future periods.
+A worldwide semiconductor chip shortage is affecting automotive original equipment manufacturers, causing unpredictable volumes.
 The rapid development and fluidity of the situation precludes any prediction as to the ultimate impact COVID-19 will have on our business, financial condition, results of operations, and cash flows, which will depend largely on future developments directly or indirectly relating to the duration and scope of the COVID-19 pandemic.

 While managing decreased demand in many regions across the globe, we are now operating at all of our business locations.
 We have implemented training and recruiting programs to address labor shortages.
 We are focused on the safety of our employees, customers, and suppliers.
-We have developed and implemented processes to ensure a safe environment for our employees and any visitors to our facilities, including providing personal protective equipment and establishing social distancing protocols and temperature checks.
-We are actively promoting vaccination among our employees.
-These processes include recommendations based on guidelines from the Centers for Disease Control and Prevention and the World Health Organization.
-The health and safety of our employees remains our top priority.
+We have developed and implemented processes to ensure a safe environment for our employees and any visitors to our facilities, including providing personal protective equipment and establishing social distancing protocols.